gallery-so/gallery/README.md

 $ yarn dev
 ```

-The app will be available on http://localhost:3000.
+The app will be running on http://localhost:3000.

 ### E2E Test